gbgabiola/notes/quotes.md

 > "Don't envy what people have, emulate what they did to have it." - Tim Fargo

 > "Strength does not come from physical capacity.
 It comes from an indomitable will." - Mahatma Gandhi

+> "Difficult roads often lead to beautiful destinations." - Unknown

+> "A person is but the product of their thoughts.
+What they think, they become." - Mahatma Gandhi

+> "When you are content to be simply yourself and don't compare or compete, everyone will respect you." - Lao Tzu

+> "The world breaks everyone, and afterward, many are strong at the broken places." - Ernest Hemingway

+> "Waste no more time arguing about what a good person should be.
+Be one." - Marcus Aurelius

+> "Don't be intimidated by what you don't know.
+That can be your greatest strength and ensure that you do things differently from everyone else." - Sara Blakely

+> "Quality is not an act, it is a habit." - Aristotle

+> "It can be extremely motivating to be surrounded by other like-minded students, and the type of inspiration you take in is more direct than if you get everything from a book or a video." - David Tromholt

+> "When something is important enough, you do it even if the odds are not in your favor." - Elon Musk

+> "Do not fear the winds of adversity.
+Remember, a kite rises against the wind rather than with it." - Unknown

+> "Never give up.
+Never let things out of your control dictate who you are." - Unknown

+> "Live your dream, and share your passion." - Holstee Manifesto

+> "Find a place inside where there's joy, and the joy will burn out the pain." - Joseph Campbell

+> "I have a lot of things to prove to myself.
+One is that I can live my life fearlessly." - Oprah Winfrey

+> "Magic is believing in yourself, if you can do that, you can make anything happen." - Johann Wolfgang Von Goethe

+> "The best way to not feel hopeless is to get up and do something." - Barack Obama

+> "Amateurs sit and wait for inspiration, the rest of us just get up and go to work." - Stephen King

+> "Be brave.
+Take risks.
+Nothing can substitute experience." - Paulo Coelho

+> "It takes courage to grow up and become who you really are." - E. E. Cummings

+> "When you're curious, you find lots of interesting things to do." - Walt Disney

+> "Tough times don't last; tough people do." - Gregory Peck

+> "The work of today is the history of tomorrow, and we are its makers." - Juliette Gordon Low

+> "Always remember that you are absolutely unique.
+Just like everyone else." - Margaret Mead

+> "Courage doesn't always roar.
+Sometimes courage is the little voice at the end of the day that says I'll try again tomorrow." - Mary Anne Radmacher

+> "The universe doesn't allow perfection." - Stephen Hawking

+> "In matters of style swim with the current.
+In matters of principle, stand like a rock." - Unknown

+> "We awaken in others the same attitude of mind we hold toward them." - Elbert Hubbard

+> "Nothing can dim the light which shines from within." - Maya Angelou

 ## Success